mttmantovani/thesis-pandoc-markdown/source/introduction.md

 hello
 $$ {#eq:one}

 hello.
 Reference to Eq. @eq:one.
-This is reference to this chapter: {@introduction}.
+This is reference to this chapter: @ch:introduction.

 This is a Figure:

 ![Caption](./figures/cqed.pdf){#fig:one}

 This is the reference to the Fig. @fig:one.
 Figure @fig:one is....
-Chapter @introdution is...
+Chapter @ch:introduction is...
 Equation @eq:one is....